linuskmr/linuskmr/README.md

 # I'm interested in 🎉

-...and not necessarily good in
+...but not necessarily good in

 - WebAssembly
 - Web Design